EArmen/pn-junction-modeling/README.md

 # Teaching the equilibrium p–n junction through analytical and numerical modelling using Python
 This repository contains the materials associated with the article:

-**"A reproducible Python-based approach for teaching the equilibrium p–n junction through analytical and numerical modelling"**
+**"Teaching the equilibrium p–n junction through analytical and numerical modelling using Python"**

 ---